DhruvGala/design-patterns/src/main/java/dev/dhruv/system/design/README.md

 ## At the heart of system design there are three key elements:

-1. Moving Data: Ensuring data can flow seemlessly from one part of our system to another.
+1. Moving Data: Ensuring data can flow seamlessly from one part of our system to another.
 2. Storing Data Not just choosing which database to use for storing the data, but:
    1. Access Patterns
    2. Indexing Strategies